leancodepl/leancode_cubit_utils/packages/leancode_cubit_utils/README.md

 - `WidgetBuilder? onInitial` - use it to show a widget before invoking the request for the first time,
 - `WidgetBuilder? onLoading` - use it to show a loader widget while the request is being performed,
 - `WidgetBuilder? onError` - use it to show error widget when processing the request fails,
-- `RequestWidgetBuilder<TOut> builder` - use it to build a page when the data is successfully loaded.
+- `RequestWidgetBuilder<TOut> onSuccess` - use it to build a page when the data is successfully loaded.

 Other than builders, you also need to provide the cubit based on which the `RequestCubitBuilder` will be rebuilt.
 And you can also pass `onErrorCallback` which allows you to pass a callback to error widget builder.
 You may want to use it to implement retry button.